 Despite global prevention initiatives, mother to child transmission remains a major route of HIV infection.

 “Vertical transmission of HIV is entirely preventable and we have a duty to ensure HIV is not handed down across generations”

-In sub-Saharan Africa, over 1 in 5 HIV-infected pregnant women are diagnosed in late pregnancy each year, and represent the group most likely to transmit HIV to their infants due to delayed initiation of combination antiretroviral therapy (cART).
+In sub-Saharan Africa, over one in five HIV-infected pregnant women are diagnosed in late pregnancy each year, and represent the group most likely to transmit HIV to their infants due to delayed initiation of combination antiretroviral therapy (cART).

 Watch Professor Saye Khoo present the ethical issues related to including HIV positive pregnant women in clinical research.

 The risk of vertical transmission is directly related to the maternal HIV viral load.
 HIV drugs which result in very fast rates of viral load decline may be more effective at preventing the transmission of HIV to the child, and make the global goal of elimination of mother to child transmission more likely to be achieved.
 Dolutegravir is a new agent which results in significantly faster viral load declines than Efavirenz (EFV)-based therapy, which is the current first line treatment in sub-Saharan Africa.

 The DolPHIN 2 programme comprises clinical research, a qualitative study and a pharmacoeconomic study to evaluate the value of DTG.

 250 pregnant mothers initiating cART in the third trimester of pregnancy are taking part in the DolPHIN 2 clinical trial.
 The trial is assessing whether the DTG drug is superior to the current first line drug EFV in babies being delivered with undetectable HIV viral load, which is the only validated proxy for reducing the risk of mother to child transmission of HIV.

 The trial is designed to yield high-quality evidence on the efficacy and safety of DTG to allow definitive recommendations, and operational guidance to be established for use of DTG to reduce transmission in this high-risk scenario.